kurt-krueckeberg/tuple/README.rst

    tuple t(10, 22.5); // Instantiates: tuple<int, float>

-The variadic class template allows use to implement the tuple as a series of derived ``struct``\s .
+Variadic class templates allows one to implement a generic tuple as a series of derived ``struct``\s .

 .. code-block:: cpp